-A Pap test, also know as a Pap smear, is a process where a doctor collects cells from the cervix to be later examined.
+A Pap test, also know as a Pap smear, collects cells from the cervix to be later examined.
 The cervix is the lower, narrow portion of the uterus that joins into the top end of the vagina.
 The main purpose for a Pap test is to detect cancerous cells or abnormal cells that may lead to cancer.
 To ensure the most accurate Pap test results, women should avoid having this test while menstruating.

 How is a Pap test done?